kevscon/kevscon.github.io/_posts/2018-04-29-indie_films.md

 - Movies in the romance genre with a PG-13 ratings and a November release perform well.
 - PG-13 movies tend to do well when combined with more days in theaters.
 - There is a negative correlation with performance for horror films released in July.

+Looking at the top grossing independent movies for the dataset, we see these patterns.
+The top five movies are from the Twighlight and Hunger Games series.
+The Twighlight series are PG-13 romance films released in November with above average budgets and theater release.
+The Hunger Games series are PG-13 films with wide release and hefty budgets.